Nizar Qabbani: Early life

-Nizar Qabbani was born in the Syrian capital of Damascus to a middle class merchant family.
-Qabbani was raised in Mi'thnah Al-Shahm, one of the neighborhoods of Old Damascus and studied at the National Scientific College School in Damascus between 1930 and 1941.
-The school was owned and run by his father's friend, Ahmad Munif al-Aidi.
-He later studied law at Damascus University, which was called Syrian University until 1958.
-He graduated with a bachelor's degree in law in 1945.
+Nizar Qabbani was born in Damascus, the capital of Syria, into a middle-class merchant family of Syrian-Arab origins. or The Qabbanis were of Turkish origin and came from Konya.
+He was raised in the Old City of Damascus and attended the National Scientific College School from 1930 to 1941.
+Qabbani later studied law at Damascus University, then known as the Syrian University, graduating with a bachelor’s degree in law in 1945.